XueliangHan/xuelianghan.github.com/draft/thought.markdown

 * ONE will attracte the OTHERS which have lots of common.
 * (Film)

-###The Power Limit of Language - Linguistic determinism & relativity by Sapir–Whorf hypothesis
+###7.The Power Limit of Language - Linguistic determinism & relativity by Sapir–Whorf hypothesis
 * Why China IT industry can't catch up with america, the management, the curture, but originally, it comes down to language, it all source of human mind.